electrode-io/electrode-csrf-jwt/README.md

 [CSRF] protection is an important security feature, but in systems which don't have backend session persistence, validation is tricky.
 Stateless CSRF support addresses this need.

+Please see the [demo](./demo) for a sample of using this in a web application with Hapi NodeJS server.

 ## How do we validate requests?

 CSRF attacks can be bad when a malicious script can make a request that can perform harmful operations through the user (victim)'s browser, attaching user specific and sensitive data in the cookies.